mathieu-benoit/copy-azurewebapp-to-slot/README.md

   - Upload by FTP the wwwroot folder to the associated slot folder;
   - Start the Slot.

-This is 2 different approaches to play with different Powershell scripts and VSTS tasks.
+This is 3 different approaches to play with different Powershell scripts.

-Hope that helps and let's adapt by yourself these 2 approaches for your own context, needs and setups! ;)
+Hope that helps and let's adapt by yourself these 2 approaches for your own context, needs and setups!